jo1013/todo-api/README.md

 2. `POST /todos`: Create a new todo item
 3. `PUT /todos?id=<id>`: Update an existing todo item
 4. `DELETE /todos?id=<id>`: Delete a todo item

+## Frontend Application

+The frontend is a React application that provides a user interface for interacting with the Todo API.
+It includes the following features:

+- Display a list of todo items
+- Add new todo items
+- Mark todo items as complete/incomplete
+- Edit existing todo items
+- Delete todo items

+The main component (`App.js`) uses React hooks for state management and effect handling.

 ## Testing the API